 A deployment will be initiated which adds the extension to your virtual machine.

 The settings for the extension are:

-Octopus Server URL: URL to your Octopus Deploy Server.
+Octopus Server URL: URL to your Octopus Server.
 You'll need your own Octopus Server (possibly also running on Azure), and you should consider using HTTPS.
 The extension will use the Octopus REST API against this URL to register the machine.